Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Human Evaluation

 \subsection{Learning an Annotator Behavior Model}

-After collecting the annotations, we used them to improve the annotator behavior model $p(r|u, s,i)$ of \cref{sec:non-expert} by learning parameters $\alpha_a$ for each annotator $a$ and $\beta_d$ for each \spider{} domain $d$.
+After collecting the annotations, we used them to improve \cref{sec:non-expert}'s naive model of annotator behavior $p(r\mid a, s(i))$ by learning parameters $\alpha_a$ for each annotator $a$ and $\beta_d$ for each \spider{} domain $d$.
 For a given $a$ and $d$, the chance that the annotator answers at random is no longer fixed at 0.3, but is modeled as $\sigma(\alpha_{a} + \beta_{d} + b)$, where $\sigma$ is the logistic function and $b$ is a bias term.
 Larger $\alpha_a$ and $\beta_d$ predict higher error rates.